MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/realtime-ongoing.md

 For details on metrics displayed on the Ongoing Conversation report, go to Omnichannel analytics metrics.

+The conversation list provides the list of currently ongoing conversations in the last 24 hours, giving managers a real-time view of the interactions between agents and customers.
+The Ongoing Conversations dashboard also provides you options to monitor, assign, transfer, and force close Conversations.
+With these options, you can:

+- Assign an incoming conversation from the queue to an agent.
+- Transfer an ongoing conversation from one agent to another.
+- Monitor or listen to an ongoing conversation.
+When you select **Monitor**, you'll see a message that states that the monitoring has begun.
+- Force close a conversation by closing the work item.

-As a supervisor, you can monitor, assign, transfer, and force close conversations for an agent, depending on your requirement.
-You can select an agent from the Ongoing Conversations dashboard, and then select any of these options.
+You can select an agent from the Ongoing Conversations dashboard, and then select any of options.
 A dialog opens up that enables you to execute the option.

 ### See also